7 September 2016

 Drawing of a Shen Xing Po Zhen Meng Huo Dao Pai, from 'Wu Bei Zhi (《武備志》)'.

-Bao Sheng Pai was recorded in Wu Bian (《武編》) without accompanying illustration.
-It is a shield that incorporates fifteen small guns, all connected to a trigger (probably a wheellock or similar devices) controlled by the left hand.
-Once the trigger is pulled, all fifteen guns fire simultaneously.
+Bao Sheng Pai was a weaponised shield recorded in military treatise Wu Bian (《武編》), albeit without any accompanying illustration.
+From description, it incorporated fifteen small guns connected to a single trigger (probably a wheellock or similar device) that could be operated by the left hand holding the shield.
+Once the trigger was pulled, all fifteen guns would fire simultaneously.

 Hu Tou Huo Pai (虎頭火牌, lit.
 'Tiger Head Fire Shield')